shabin5785/Udemy-React/React_3.md

 - WE can have any stage or steps of middlewares.
 All are linked through and actins pass through all middlewares before reaching reducer.

 - redux middleware stops an action if action has a promise as payload.
 It creates a new state with same type as old and activates that when promise returns. beauty of this is we avoid callback hell for async.
 Middleware takes care of this

+- containers are always class based.
+Components can be class or functional